Code-Institute-Submissions/MDA-TimeBank-App/README.md

 #### Hosting
 - [Heroku](https://www.heroku.com/)
     - The Cloud Application Platform **Heroku** hosts the MDA TimeBank Application.
+The GitHub repo is connected directly to the Heroku app and automatics deployments are enabled for when the project is pushed to github master repo.

 ## Testing